 The Certificate IV in Accounting and Bookkeeping provides students with a thorough understanding of bookkeeping principles and practices.
 Students are equipped to continue their studies to a higher qualification or to gain employment as a contract bookkeeper or employee performing bookkeeping tasks.
 The aim of this course is to provide students with the skills and knowledge to be gainfully employed as a bookkeeper.
 Nationally recognised, this program meets all the requirements set out by the Tax Practitioners Board (TPB) for registering as a Business Activity Statements (BAS) Agent.
 Visit www.tpb.gov.au for further information.

-Applicants must be 18 years and above and;
+Applicants must be 18 years and above and have the following:

 Minimum academic requirement